-There is a Head of PSHE who oversees the delivery of PSHE throughout Years 7-13.
+There is a Head of PSHE who oversees the delivery of PSHE throughout Years 7-11 and liaises, when necessary, with Sixth Form Heads of Year who manage the Sixth Form Programme.
 The Head of PSHE:

-- Keeps up to date with new developments and requirements in PSHE - Plans and resources lessons that have key learning objectives and have an academic feel to them. - Orders, organises and maintains appropriate resources - Ensures that resource materials are up-to-date and readily accessible - Liaises with outside agencies and other appropriate health professionals so we have a balance of Trent and external staff feeding into the programme - Keeps members of staff up to date with new developments and requirements through meetings and training - Provides support and advice to staff where needed - Monitors the quality of PSHE teaching to ensure it is consistently high - Maintains and develops schemes of work for Years 7-11 - Liaises with the Head of Year 12 and the Head of Year 13 to ensure there are appropriate schemes of work for our 6th form - Conducts pupil surveys regarding PSHE content, relevance and value; subsequently using the results to refresh the programme - Arranges parent briefing sessions as required. - Ensure the Designated Safeguarding Lead is fully involved in the programme so our pupils are educated in child protection matters and preventing radicalisation as part of 'staying safe' throughout their time at Trent and in later life.
+- Keeps up to date with new developments and requirements in PSHE - Plans and resources lessons that have key learning objectives and have an academic feel to them. - Orders, organises and maintains appropriate resources - Ensures that resource materials are up-to-date and readily accessible - Liaises with outside agencies and other appropriate health professionals so we have a balance of Trent and external staff feeding into the programme - Keeps members of staff up to date with new developments and requirements through meetings and training - Provides support and advice to staff where needed - Monitors the quality of PSHE teaching to ensure it is consistently high - Maintains and develops schemes of work for Years 7-11 - Liaises with the Head of Year 12 and the Head of Year 13 to ensure there are appropriate schemes of work for our 6th form - Conducts pupil surveys regarding PSHE content, relevance and value; subsequently using the results to refresh the programme - Arranges parent briefing sessions as required. - Ensure the Designated Safeguarding Lead is fully involved in the programme so our pupils are educated in child protection matters and preventing radicalisation as part of 'staying safe' throughout their time at Trent and in later life. - Ensures that there are suitable processes in place to evaluate pupil progress.